MichaelSiehl/Spatial_Fortran_1/README.md

 end if
 ```

-I consider this simple parallel programming model already as a foundation to achieve the required ‘***sequentially consistent memory ordering***’.
+I consider this simple parallel programming model already as a foundation for achieving the required ‘***sequentially consistent memory ordering***’.